Need help? We are available to speak to you 7 days a weekRead More

 Frequently asked questions

-Read our most commonly asked questions about Schedule 3 partner visas .
+Read our most commonly asked questions about Schedule 3 partner visas.

 What are factors beyond the applicant’s control within the content of a Schedule 3 application?

-Factors beyond the applicant’s control may include, for example, circumstances such as a severe illness and serious accident.
+Factors beyond the applicant’s control may include, for example, circumstances such as a severe illness and a serious accident.
 It is strongly advisable that you speak with an Australian Migration Lawyer to discuss your personal circumstances.

 What are compelling reasons within the context of a Schedule 3 application?